 Through Higher Degree by Research study, you can improve your workplace practices, your career, as well as your future prospects and those of the community in which you live and work.

 HDR study aims to conduct strategic and applied research of an international standard that creates new knowledge that can be applied for the benefit of local, national, and international communities.
-In line with CSU’s commitment to supporting collaborative and interdisciplinary research, our research students and supervisors develop partnerships with professions, communities, and other researchers and, as a result, facilitate linkages with learning and teaching.
+In line with Charles Sturt University’s commitment to supporting collaborative and interdisciplinary research, our research students and supervisors develop partnerships with professions, communities, and other researchers and, as a result, facilitate linkages with learning and teaching.

 This is an opportunity to work with industry leaders and senior academics through a process that will challenge and nourish your understanding of your discipline area.